bbushko/Simple_Data_Cleaning_Example_With_Python/README.md

 # Simple_Data_Cleaning_Example_With_Python
-In this based on Codecademy's challenges I will show you how to make a simple cleaning of a dataset, using loops and operations with strings.
+In this based on one of Codecademy's challenges I will show you how to make a simple cleaning of a dataset, using loops and operations with strings.
 There you can see in worksuch methods as: .replace(), format(), split(), strip() etc.